svenfuchs/gem-release/README.md

     $ gem bump --version major       # Bump the gem version to the next major level (e.g. 0.0.1 to 1.0.0)
     $ gem bump --version minor       # Bump the gem version to the next minor level (e.g. 0.0.1 to 0.1.0)
     $ gem bump --version patch       # Bump the gem version to the next patch level (e.g. 0.0.1 to 0.0.2)
-    $ gem bump --push                # Bump and git push to origin
+    $ gem bump --push                # Bump and push to the origin git repository
     $ gem bump --no-commit           # Bump the gem version but don't git commit
                                      #  (will be ignored if combined with push)